Video Game / The PK Girl

 - Weaksauce Weakness: Telepathy can be disrupted by a microwave transmitter.

-- What the Hell, Player?: Laurie is willing to be very patient with you to rescue her sister.
+- What the Hell, Player?: Laurie is willing to be very patient with you if it means rescuing her sister.
 But she can be pushed too far:

 Laurie: You do not even care!
 You do not even care that right at this moment my sister could be transported to somewhere we'll never find her!
 You do not care that she could be in some laboratory being experimented on as we speak!
 Yes, they do those kind of things to people!
 But it does not matter to you as much as having a good drink in the first bar you lay eyes on.